 NRI Income Tax & Compliance

-Section 54F of the IT Act - Exemption of Capital Gains
+Section 54F of Income Tax Act - Exemption on Purchase of Residential Property

 Section 54F

 Whether an Indian Resident or an NRI, an increase in overall income has made tax planning an essential part of financial planning.
-Taxpayers are now seeking potential investment schemes to reduce their tax liability.
-The Income Tax Act of India has various provisions that permit taxpayers to claim exemptions, and one such provision is Section 54F.
+Taxpayers are now seeking potential investment schemes to save on taxes.
+The Income Tax Act of India has various provisions that permit a taxpayer to claim an exemption, and one such provision is Section 54F.

 This section of the Income Tax Act allows the taxpayer to claim a tax exemption on the sale proceeds of any capital asset, except for the residential property, by reinvesting the capital gain in the purchase or construction of a house property.

-In this blog, we will explore Section 54F of the Income Tax Act, covering who is eligible to claim, the amount of exemption available, and more.
+In this blog, we will explore Section 54F of Income Tax Act, covering who can claim, the amount of exemption available, and more.

 • The taxpayer is liable to invest the entire sale amount, not just the profit on a residential property.

 • The taxpayer is permitted to buy a new residential house either one year before or two years after selling the old asset.
-Or the taxpayer has a timeframe of three years to construct a residential house after the sale.
+Or the taxpayer has a timeframe of constructing a residential house within three years of the sale.

-• The concerned taxpayer must not hold more than one house at the time they are selling the assets.
+• The concerned taxpayer must not hold more than one house at the time they are selling the asset.

-• Lastly, the taxpayer is not permitted to build or buy another house within the next few years, which includes two years to purchase and a three-year period to build a residential home.
+• Lastly, the taxpayer is not permitted to build or buy another house within the next few years, which is two years to purchase and three years to build a residential home.

 Ensure that if any of the rules mentioned above to claim tax exemption under Section 54F are not met, the tax exemption is cancelled, and the entire capital gain will be taxable for the respective financial years.